duskmoon314/aw-pac/r528-pac/README.md

 [![crates.io](https://img.shields.io/crates/v/r528-pac.svg)](https://crates.io/crates/r528-pac)

-> Peripheral access API for Allwinner R528 SoC generated from unofficial SVD file
+> Peripheral access API for Allwinner R528 SoC (also called T113) generated from unofficial SVD file

 This project is currently developed and maintained by [duskmoon (Campbell He)](https://github.com/duskmoon314).

 ## Introduction

-r528 is an SoC developed and sold by Allwinner.
+R528 is an SoC developed and sold by Allwinner.

 This crate provides an unofficial version CMSIS-SVD file of R528 SoC and a Rust crate generated via `svd2rust`.